 Specifically, it depends on how many people saw each blog post, and what percentage of each group those new subscribers represent.

 If 500 visitors saw blog post A, and 900 visitors saw blog post B, then blog post A was actually more effective!
 You simply need to get more traffic to that first blog post, to grow your email list.

-Conversion rates are the only marketing metric which remains relevant at every scale of your business.
+Conversion rates are the only marketing metric that remains relevant at every scale of your business.
 You can safely compare conversion rates between a single blog post, a group of social media posts, and a massive online marketing campaign.